stbnrivas/dataModels/ParksAndGardens/Garden/doc/spec.md

     + Optional

 + `refRecord` : List of records which contain measurements related to this garden.
-    + Attribute type: List of references to entities of type `GreenAreaRecord`
+    + Attribute type: List of references to entities of type `GreenspaceRecord`
     + Optional

 ## Examples of use